Family Development - A Caregiver's Guide

 - Keep soft objects and loose bedding (pillows, quilts, comforters, sheepskins, toys, etc.) out of your baby’s crib.

-- Place your baby’s crib close to your bed until your baby is six months old.
+- Place your baby’s crib close to your bed until your baby is a year old.
 Infants may be brought into the bed for feeding or comforting, but should be returned to their own crib or bassinet when the parent or caregiver is ready to return to sleep.

 - Keep all loose strings (i.e. blind cords, electrical cords and clothing) away from your baby’s crib.